wangzili2020/ChatGPT-Inspiring-Novel-Creation-with-AI/README.md

 The year is 2047, and oh boy, things are getting really scary!
 In the big city of Los Angeles, something bad happens in a secret lab 😱 and a super dangerous virus spreads everywhere, turning people into mindless zombie-like creatures called "Viraloids."
 The city becomes a big mess, all broken and full of chaos and death. 😢

-Meet our hero, John Smith! 🤓 He's super smart with computers and likes being alone a lot.
+Meet our hero, John Smith! 🤓 He's a computer geek and likes being alone a lot.
 But when the virus starts taking over, he has to fight to stay alive.
-With his awesome tech skills, John has to go through the destroyed LA city, where there are sooo many Viraloids, to figure out what caused this crazy outbreak and save the day! 💪
+With his awesome tech skills, John has to go through the destroyed LA city, where there are sooo many Viraloids, to figure out what caused this crazy outbreak and survive! 💪

 Chapter 2: Echoes of a Lost World 🏢👥